Tokyo's daily Covid-19 infections exceed 20,000 for first time

-TOKYO (REUTERS) - Tokyo's new Covid-19 cases exceeded 20,000 for the first time on Wednesday (Feb 2), dimming hopes that an Omicron-fuelled wave of infections in Japan is peaking out.
+TOKYO • Tokyo's new Covid-19 cases exceeded 20,000 for the first time yesterday, dimming hopes that an Omicron-fuelled wave of infections in Japan had peaked.

 Nationwide cases reached a record 91,760, while 18 prefectures recorded all-time highs, according to a tally by online news service JX Press.

-Tokyo reported 21,576 new cases, exceeding the previous record of 17,631 in Japan's capital on Friday.
+Tokyo reported 21,576 new cases, exceeding the previous record of 17,631 in Japan's capital last Friday.

 The closely watched usage rate of hospital beds reserved for Covid-19 patients edged up to 51.4 per cent.